 In order to become a physical therapist, applicants must get a graduate degree, normally a doctorate in physical therapy.
 School programs in physical therapy ordinarily include a blend of coursework and clinical experiences.
 Moreover, states have specific requirements to legally practice physical therapy in them.
 This is similar for PTAs, physical therapy assistants also must complete an accredited program of 2 years that is a mix of classroom and clinical training.
 PTAs also must meet state licensing requirements to work in most states.

-Free Resource: 7 Steps to Becoming a Physical Therapist Assistant
+Free Resource: How to Become a Physical Therapist Assistant in 7 Steps

 A Doctor of Physical Therapy, referred to as a DPT, will train students in the physical therapy methods of diagnosing and treating health issues.
 Coursework covers topics in body systems (anatomy) and techniques in non-intrusive treatment, such as physical rehab to avoid surgery.

 Other than moving on from a certified program, states normally require a passing score on the National Physical Therapy Examination (NPTE Exam) as a final requirement for receiving certification and state licensing for employment as a PT.
 For PTAs most states require you pass the version of the exam for PTAs called the NPTAE.

 Free Resource: Search Physical Therapy Assistant Programs by State